-Frozen sections are usually performed to provide your surgeon with information that will help with decision making during the surgical procedure.
-A common reason for a frozen section is the assessment of normal tissue adjacent to a tumour for microscopic amounts of cancer that cannot be seen with the naked eye (this normal appearing tissue is called a margin).
+For example, a common reason for a frozen section is the examination of tissue surrounding a tumour for microscopic amounts of tumour that cannot be seen with the naked eye.
+Pathologists call this tissue the margin.

 In some situations a frozen section may be used to provide a rapid diagnosis or to confirm that the diseased tissue has been removed before sending it for additional tests.

 Unlike most tissue sent to pathology, tissue examined as part of a frozen section is not placed in a preservative called formalin and embedded in wax before to being cut and placed on a slide.
-Instead the tissue is rapidly frozen, cut, and immediately stained so that it can be examined under the microscope within minutes of being received (which is why the procedure is called a frozen section).
-The rapid processing and analysis of your tissue allows your pathologist to provide the surgeon with information in ‘real-time’.
+Instead the tissue is rapidly frozen and cut into thin slices using a machine called a microtome.
+The thin slices of tissue are then stained with a combination of dyes called hematoxylin and eosin so that they can be examined under the microscope within minutes of being received.

 A frozen section description will be included in your pathology report if your surgeon requested that a pathologist examine a sample of your tissue at the time of your surgery.